101Pongo/SpatialPartitioning/README.md

   Public/
     AdaptiveOctree.cs   — The main system.
 Subdivides space around a target, tracks changes.
     Region.cs           — A fixed-size grid cell on an integer grid.
+    Domain.cs           — A bounding box expressed as a range of regions.
+Area-of-interest queries.
     Octant.cs           — A node in the octree.
 Just a corner + size, all math, no pointers.
-    Domain.cs           — A bounding box expressed as a range of regions.
     Lattice.cs          — A generic 3D grid with configurable divisions.
-    PowerOfTwo.cs       — Named constants for power-of-two values.
-    Vector4Int.cs       — 4-component integer vector.
 ```

 ## Dependencies